Retinal artery occlusion

 A blood clot in the eye may be a warning sign of clots elsewhere.
 A clot in the brain may cause a stroke.

 Exams and Tests

 Tests to evaluate the retina may include:

 General tests should include:

 - Blood tests, including cholesterol and and the

 Tests to identify the source of a clot from another part of the body:

 There is no proven treatment for vision loss that involves the whole eye, unless it is caused by another illness that can be treated.

 Several treatments may be tried.
-These treatments must be given within 2 - 4 hours after symptoms begin to be helpful.
+To be helpful, these treatments must be given within 2 to 4 hours after symptoms begin.
 However, the benefit of these treatments has never been proven, and they are rarely used.

 - Breathing in (inhaling) a carbon dioxide-oxygen mixture.
 This treatment causes the arteries of the retina to widen (dilate).